-[insert academy name] Primary Academy (hereafter "the academy" is an academy within the Diocese of Norwich Education and Academies Trust.
+Open Academy (hereafter "the academy") is an academy within the Diocese of Norwich Education and Academies Trust.
 The Trust is the Admissions Authority for the academy and is committed to considering all applications fairly and equally.
-In line with the Trust's Scheme of Delegation the Local Governing Body (LGB) is responsible for consultation, application decisions and for administering any appeals.
+In line with the Trust's Scheme of Delegation the Trust and the Headteacher/Principal are responsible for consultation, application decisions and for administering any appeals.
 All admissions are made through the process coordinated by the relevant Local Authority.

-This Admissions Policy is subject to a statutory public consultation and conforms to the 2021 Schools Admissions Code and the Schools Standards and Framework Act 1998, as revised by the Education Act of 2002.
+This Admissions Policy is subject to a statutory public consultation and conforms to the Schools Admissions Code 2021 and the Schools Standards and Framework Act 1998, as revised by the Education Act of 2002.
 The policy should be read in conjunction with admissions documentation provided by your home Local Authority.
 The Trustees of DNEAT and Local Governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation.